Waterfall Versus Agile

 In Episode 401 of Software Engineering Radio, host Jeff Doolittle spoke with our Senior Software Architect, Jeremy Miller about his experiences with waterfall and agile software methodologies.
-Jeff and Jeremy spoke about the history of these methodologies, and what elements of them has been either detrimental or useful.
+Jeff and Jeremy spoke about the history of these methodologies, and what elements of them have been either detrimental or useful.
+In their conversation, they also dive into topics […]

 Technical Debt Patterns: Tree Rings